jbossdemocentral/jdg-labs/lab-guides/lab3-guide.md

 ### Setup the lab environment
   To assist with setting up the lab environment we have provided a shell script that does this.

-  **Note:** _If you previously setup up lab 1 or 2 using this script there is no need to do this for lab 3_
+  **Note:** _If you previously setup up lab 1 or lab 2 using this script there is no need to do this for lab 3_

   1. Run the shell script by standing in the jdg lab root directory (~/jdg-labs) execute a command like this